panemu/ngx-panemu-table/projects/demo/src/app/doc/introduction/index.md

     - Previous page of first page overflow to last page and vice versa.
     - User can input arbitrary range.
     - Client or server side.
 Client side pagination is provided, server side implementation is up to you.
+    - Developer can create custom pagination component.
+See `*CustomPaginationPage`.
 - Filtering.
-    - Provided filter editors for string, date and key-value pair.
+    - Provided filter editors for string, date, datetime and key-value pair.
     - You can create custom filter editor.
+    - Filter behavior can be customized.
+See `*GlobalSearchPage`.
     - Support `between` operator using dot and comma.
 Dot represent `greater/less and equal`.
 Comma represent `greater/less` whithout equal.

 ```
 amount: 1.,10 is translated to `amount >= 1 and amount < 10`
 amount: 1,.10 is translated to `amount > 1 and amount <= 10`
 ```

 - Row Grouping.
    - Support group level pagination.
    - Customizable row group header and footer.
 See `*CustomRowGroupPage`.
 - Column header
   - Group multiple columns under one cell header.
+See `*GroupedColumnPage`.
   - Support custom cell header renderer.
 You can put anything in column header.
+See `*CustomColumnHeaderPage`.
 - Column Resizable.
 - User can change column visibility, position and stickiness at runtime.
 See `PanemuSettingComponent`.
 - Save table states: